dkvc/gpkgstatus/README.md

 There are two ways of installing gpgkstatus:

 1. **Using pip:** You can use `pip install gpkgstatus` and restart your terminal.
-Now you can use it! :tada:
+Now you can use it!
-2. **(Unsupported) Using executables from Github:** You can download executable from Releases and use it directly.
+2. **(Unsupported) Using executables from Github:** You can download executable from [Releases](https://github.com/dkvc/gpkgstatus) and use it directly.
 Make sure to set it as executable on Linux.

 **Note:** If you want to run the file anywhere when using executable from Github, move the file to a directory in your system's PATH (usually /usr/local/bin)